erlemaido/TripleMGym/README.md

-# ISA2
+# Triple M Gym

-This is our cool project
+University project.
+First experience with ASP.NET.
+This project is a simple ASP.NET webapp for sports club.